PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 That is exactly what makes it useful.

-Supervision only really works when your supervisor can see where your thinking currently is - what is beginning to take shape, what is not yet clear, where the structure is holding, and where it is becoming strained.
+Supervision only really works when they can see where your thinking currently is - what is beginning to take shape, what is not yet clear, where the structure is holding, and where it is becoming strained.
 If you only send writing once it feels almost finished, you lose much of what supervision is there to do.

 This does not mean you should send chaotic fragments with no sense of direction at all.
 It means you need a more realistic threshold for what counts as ready.